How AI deepfake voice scams are becoming the most insidious threat on the internet

 A Manitoba woman received a call from what she thought was her son, asking if he could make an admission to her.
 She was confused and (rightfully) hung up and rang her son, waking him.
 He hadn’t called her.
 “It was definitely my son’s voice,” the woman told CBC News.

 Much like the deepfake, if there is audio of you available, a believable audio fake can probably be made.
 And this isn’t just for podcasters or lecturers.
-Leading vocal AI company ElevenLabs boast they can make voices “indistinguishable from the real thing” with only “minutes of audio”.
-This is what led the National Cybersecurity Alliance (NCA) to suggest using “code words” to properly identify yourself with coworkers and family.
+Leading vocal AI company ElevenLabs boasts it can make voices “indistinguishable from the real thing” with only “minutes of audio”.
+This is what led the National Cybersecurity Alliance (NCA) to suggest using “code words” to properly identify yourself to co-workers and family.

 But Edwards is quick to centre the current focus on AI’s use in producing illicit adult material.
 “I’d say 90 or 95 per cent of deepfake videos are non-consensual videos of a sexual nature.
 It’s a heavily gendered problem.”